Jesus Antonio Carpio: Later career

 After his stint as Director of the NBI, Carpio went back to Naga to practice law, write for local newspapers, and go on the air as a radio commentator.
 He had a program on Radyo LV alongside his two close friends Luis General Jr. and Alfredo Tria, where they would regularly expose and denounce government abuses.
 The three came to be known as the "Trio los Panchos".

 As an author

 Carpio published a book of poetry and prose, titled “Viva la Virgen!
 Verses & Poems & a Pinch of Prose" in 1995.

 Death

 Carpio died at age 78 due to Parkinson's disease, and was buried in the city of Naga.

+Legacy

 In 2023, Carpio was one of six people who were honored by having their names added to the inscriptions on the Wall of Remembrance at the Philippines' Bantayog ng mga Bayani, which honors the martyrs and heroes that fought the authoritarian regime of Ferdinand Marcos.
 The others honored during Carpio's batch included Ata Manobo triber leader Manuel “Buyog” Sampiano, and Carpio's close friend Luis General Jr. The formal citations for the heroism of Carpio and General Jr. were read by former Philippine vice president Leni Robredo during the conferment ceremony.

+A section of Liboton street in Carpio's home city of Naga was renamed J. Antonio M. Carpio Street in his honor in 2025.